niutech/node.php/README.md

 Put the `node.php` file in your public_html (or similar) folder, then install node.js by browsing to: `http://example.org/node.php?install`.

-When succeeded, you can install your node.js app by copying its folder or by using npm: `http://example.org/node.php?npm=install jt-js-sample`.
+When succeeded, you can install your node.js app by uploading its folder or using npm: `http://example.org/node.php?npm=install jt-js-sample`.

 When everything goes fine, start your node.js instance by going to: `http://example.org/node.php?start=node_modules/jt-js-sample/index.js`.

-Finally, you can request your app by browsing to: `http://example.org/node.php?path=optional/request/path`.
+Now you can request your app by browsing to: `http://example.org/node.php?path=optional/request/path`.
 This will return a response from the running node.js app at `http://127.0.0.1:49999/optional/request/path`.

+Finally, stop your node.js server by loading: `http://example.org/node.php?stop`.

 Commands
 --------

 `node.php[?path=some/path]` - serves an already running node.js app with an optional request path (no leading slash)

-The following commands require the `ADMIN_MODE` on:
+The following commands require the `ADMIN_MODE` set to `true` (line 13 of `node.php`):

 `node.php?install` - downloads and extracts node.js into the `node` folder.